adriandgr/onzo.ca/contact.md

 Even though I have an online presence in more sites than the ones I'm providing, each one of these has been carefully chosen for a number of reasons.
 Even though I don't *tweet* as much as I should, I find this tool to be incredibly useful for connecting all sorts of creative individuals.
-It's 140 character, open, elegant structure encourages new connections and the sharing ephemera.
+Its 140 character format and distribution method is fast, simple, open, elegant, and encourages new connections while providing a unique emphasis on ephemera.

+*GitHub* is a tool which I'm just barely exploring the tip of an incredibly powerful iceberg.
+Not only does it provide the backend of this website, or advanced version control features for solo and collaborative projects, it also connects creative individuals wishing to share such endeavours.

 * **Twitter:** [adgr72] [1]